NSAPH-Data-Platform/nsaph-platform-docs/doc/home.md

 <!-- section overview from nsaph -->

-The core platform provides generic infrastructure for NSAPH Data Platform It depends on nsaph_util package, but it augments it with APIs and command line utilities dependent on the infrastructure and the environment.
+The data platform provides generic infrastructure for NSAPH Data Platform It depends on nsaph_util package, but it augments it with APIs and command line utilities dependent on the infrastructure and the environment.
 For instance, its components assume presence of PostgreSQL DBMS (version 13 or later) and CWL runtime environment.

-The description of the **core platform** is in [NSAPH Core Data Platform](common/core-platform/doc/index) subsection of the [Data Platform Internals](guts) section.

 <!-- end of section overview from nsaph -->

 ### GIS Utilities

 <!-- section overview from gis -->

 This library contains several packages, aimed to work with census shape files.

-More details are in the [GIS utilities](common/gis/doc/index) subsection of the [Python Packages](packges) section.

 <!-- end of section overview from gis -->